alttch/tebot/README.md

 #### Route parameters

+* **path** command path, can be string or list/tuple for multiple commands

 * **methods** can be either a string or a list/tuple.
 Valid values are:
   "message", "command" (default if no methods specified) and "query"/"callback_query".
-If "*" specified, the method is registered for both commands and callback queries
+If "\*" specified, the method is registered for both commands and callback queries

-* **path** command path, can be string or list/tuple for multiple commands

 #### Method kwargs